nikhilparla/behavioral-cloning/README.md

   * 10 epochs
   * loss: 0.0163 - val_loss: 0.0115
   * Much cleaner driving, but not enough data for performance
+* Data augmentation by flipping the centre images
+  * 10 epochs
+  * loss: 0.0250 - val_loss: 0.0184\
+  * Car travelled for almost half the distance with no issues.

 ---------------------------------------------------